cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 To my knowledge, the Windows native terminal is far behind compared to its Unix counterparts.
 However, with some tweaks and extra tools, I manage to tweak the horrendous `C:\WINDOWS\system32\CMD` into something nicer in terms of customization and functionality.
 In this blog post, I describe the tools I use to resemble my macOS terminal customizations on Windows.
-This includes the fonts that I choose for the Windows Terminal app, an enhanced PowerShell, and the installation of third-party tools like Oh My Posh.
+This includes the fonts that I chose for the Windows Terminal app, an enhanced PowerShell, and the installation of third-party tools like Oh My Posh.
-I've found that these small improvements make me significantly ~~less sad~~ happy when using Windows.
+I've found that these small improvements make me significantly ~~less sad~~ happier when using Windows.
-I must say, to me, it's not only about functionalities, good aesthetic and great user experience comes hand in hand with a certain pleasure that boosts my productivity!
+I must say, to me, it's not only about functionalities, good aesthetics and a great user experience go hand in hand with a certain pleasure that boosts my productivity!

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-10-13/bill-gates-drinks-faeces-water-ascii-art.png alt: "ASCII art displayed on my Windows' terminal" %}